 Who Should Read This Book

-Also, if you are an engineer looking to expand their soft skills and informal education in cognitive psychology and you had to read one book, it would be this one.
+Also, if you are an engineer looking to expand your soft skills and informal education in cognitive psychology and you had to read one book, it would be this one.

-This book was written by Daniel Kahneman, a professor of Public and International Affairs.
-He was also the recipient of the Nobel prize for economics in 2002 for his contributions to behavioural economics.
+Daniel Kahneman, a Public and International Affairs professor, wrote this book.
+He also received the Nobel prize for economics in 2002 for his contributions to behavioural economics.

 It is described as a mega-bestseller with more than 2.6 million copies sold.